-Courtney Kolker is a dynamic artist, who is a Washington, DC native and currently resides in Columbia, SC.
+Courtney Kolker is a dynamic artist, who is a Washington, DC native and currently resides in northern virginia.
 Known for her vibrant use of colors in the abstract, Kolker works in acrylics on canvas using art trowels, poly foam brushes, and her hands.
-She currently works out of her studio space on devine street and finds her style constantly evolving; but you’ll see that color remains of utmost importance and ties together her variety of style.
+Kolker finds her style constantly evolving; but you’ll see that color remains of utmost importance and ties together her variety of aesthetics.

 Kolker has recently been juried into exclusive art shows such as The Hilton Head Arts Festival, The Atalaya Arts Festival, the Arlington Festival of the Arts, as well as the highly coveted Night Market in downtown Charleston, S.C.
-Kolker is also partnered with the Christenberry Collection: Artist Collective out of Columbia, S.C.
 Kolker’s portfolio contains a range of works, and is happy to do commissions upon request.

 Kolker Holds A BA From Tulane University.
 Feel Free To Contact Kolker At Courtney@Ckolker.Com Or (703) 732-0753.